pip-services/pip-services-docs/content/en/getting_started/recipes/randomness/_index.md

 {{< /tabsection >}}

 #### b)	Random Booleans
-The RandomBoolean class offers two methods namely chance and next_boolean.
+The RandomBoolean class offers two methods namely chance and nextBoolean.
 The following table and examples explain how to use both of them.

 <table class="full-width-table">
   <tr>